lf-edge/ekuiper/docs/en_US/extension/external_func.md

 # External Function

-External functions map existing services to Kuiper SQL functions through configuration.
-When running the rules that use external functions, Kuiper will convert data input and output according to the configuration, and call the corresponding service.
+External functions map existing services to eKuiper SQL functions through configuration.
+When running the rules that use external functions, eKuiper will convert data input and output according to the configuration, and call the corresponding service.

 ## Configuration

 The configuration file of the external function is in json format, which usually consists of two parts:

 - JSON file, used to describes the information of the service.
-The file will be saved as the name of the service in Kuiper.
+The file will be saved as the name of the service in eKuiper.
 - Schema file, used to  describes the service API interface, including the name of the API included in the service,, input and output parameter type.
 Currently only [protobuf type](https://developers.google.com/protocol-buffers) is supported.

 The json configuration file includes the following two parts: